How to Spot Original Toys

 Is the NeeDoh phone case real?

 No official NeeDoh phone case is currently listed in the Schylling NeeDoh product catalog.
 A phone case inspired by NeeDoh is not the same as an original NeeDoh toy.
+The NeeDoh Phone Case page covers what these shells are.

 Safe Buying Checklist